 - If you have a child who learn slower, pause to see how different methods can be adopted to help them understand better.
 The goal is not to finish the curriculum but to help children understand the curriculum and sometimes not in prescribed ways alone.

 - Coaches can help athletes who they train to focus on their game and how to improve it by discussing their process.
 This will encourage a growth mindset and the team will start to think as one.
-Reward effort and committment.In a fixed mindset scenario the focus is only on the medals or trophies won, whatever the cost.
+The players should be rewarded for effort and committment.In a fixed mindset scenario the focus is only on the medals or trophies won, whatever the cost.

 - Adults in a child’s life have to perceive themselves as guides rather than enforcers or taskmasters.
 They must help a child fulfill her potential and help them have a growth mindset.